 Any regular voting member or associate non-voting member who wishes to withdraw from membership in the Council shall notify the Board of Directors in writing to that effect and on receipt by the Board of Directors of such notice, the member shall cease to be a member.

-Regular voting members may at any time, by a two-thirds vote of regular voting members present, at an annual or special meeting pass a resolution to expel or suspend any member whose conduct shall be determined by the members to be improper, unbecoming, or be in conflict with the OCIC issionand charter of development principles, or likely to endanger the interest or reputation of the Council or who willfully commits a breach of the constitution or bylaws of the Council.
+Regular voting members may at any time, by a two-thirds vote of regular voting members present, at an annual or special meeting pass a resolution to expel or suspend any member whose conduct shall be determined by the members to be improper, unbecoming, or be in conflict with the OCIC Mission Vision, Mandate and values, or likely to endanger the interest or reputation of the Council or who willfully commits a breach of the constitution or bylaws of the Council.
 No member shall be expelled or suspended without having been notified of the charge against it and without first having been given an opportunity to be heard by the members at a meeting called for that purpose.

-Cessation of membership shall in no way relieve a (former) member of any obligations to the Council by virtue of its having been a member except by specific resolution of the Board to this effect.
+Cessation of membership shall in no way relieve a (former) member of any obligations to the Council by virtue of its having been a member except by specific resolution of the Board of Directors to this effect.

 Any member who resign, withdraws, or is expelled from the Council shall forthwith forfeit all right, claim, and interest arising from or associated with membership in the Council.